johnsonjh/pcdos-crc/README.md

 #### Bit-for-bit transfers

-If a file is transferred bit-for-bit between systems with different native character sizes, the CRC will match if you use the native character size of the *current* host.
+If a file is transferred bit‑for‑bit between systems with different native character sizes, the CRC will match if you use the native character size of the *current* host.

-For example, consider a file that contains 72-bits of data stored sequentially:
+For example, consider a file that contains 72‑bits of data stored sequentially:

-* On an **8-bit** system (like modern machines), the file has **9 characters**.
+* On an **8‑bit** system (like modern machines), the file has **9 characters**.

-* On a **9-bit** system (like a Honeywell mainframe running Multics), the same 72 bits occupy **8 characters**.
+* On a **9‑bit** system (like a Honeywell mainframe running Multics), the same 72 bits occupy **8 characters**.

-Using `--bits=9` on a system that uses 8-bit characters to process such a file stored locally results in pulling 9 bits from each native 8-bit character (thus injecting a zeroed 9th bit into every 8-bit byte read) resulting in an 81-bit stream (and a different CRC).
+Using `--bits=9` on a system that uses 8‑bit characters to process such a file stored locally results in pulling 9 bits from each native 8‑bit character (thus injecting a zeroed 9th bit into every 8‑bit byte read) resulting in an 81-bit stream (and a different CRC).

 #### Interaction of `--limit` and `--pad`